 As of this writing, Git has received about 4.5⨉ as many commits as Fossil resulting in about 2.5⨉ as many lines of source code.
 The line count excludes tests and in-tree third-party dependencies.
 It does not exclude the default GUI for each, since it's integral for Fossil, so we count the size of gitk in this.

 It is obvious that Git is bigger in part because of its first-mover advantage, which resulted in a larger user community, which results in more contributions.
 But is that the only reason?
 We believe there are other relevant differences that also play into this which fall out of the "Linux vs. SQLite" framing: licensing, community structure, and how we react to drive-by contributions.
 In brief, it's harder to get a new feature into Fossil than into Git.

-A larger feature set size is not necessarily a good thing.
+A larger feature set is not necessarily a good thing.
 Git's command line interface is famously arcane.
 Masters of the arcane are able to do wizardly things, but only by studying their art deeply for years.
 This strikes us as a good thing only in cases where use of the tool itself is the primary point of that user's work.

-There is some minimal set of features required to achieve that, but there is a level beyond which more features only slow us down while we're learning about the DVCS, as we must plow through documentation on features we're not likely to ever use.
-When the number of features grows to the point where people of normal motivation cannot spend the time to master them all, you make the tool less productive to use.
+There is some minimal set of features required to achieve the purposes that drive our selection of a DVCS, but there is a level beyond which more features only slow us down while we're learning the tool, since we must plow through documentation on features we're not likely to ever use.
+When the number of features grows to the point where people of normal motivation cannot spend the time to master them all, the tool becomes less productive to use.